Advisory Board Members.

 Hoare earned primary qualifications in Mechanical Engineering, a master's degree in Engineering Business Management from the University of Warwick, and an Engineering Doctorate from University of Bath.

-During his time at Ricardo Mark has led both US and European automotive divisions as well as establishing Shanghai Automotive’s UK Technical Centre based at Longbridge in Birmingham.
+Prior to this Mark spent 22 years at Ricardo PLC, a global environmental and technical consulting organisation.
+During his time at Ricardo Mark led both US and European automotive divisions as well as establishing Shanghai's Automotive UK Technical Centre based at Longbridge in Birmingham.
 Before joining Ricardo in 1998, Mark spent his early career with Rover Group leading the development of powertrains for both the MGF and BMW Mini.

 Mark is also the non-executive chairman of Secured By Design (Automotive) Ltd. which provides expert market intelligence in the area of secured, connected and autonomous vehicle technology.
 In January 2020 he was appointed as a lay council member at Brunel University